zxue/install-ibm-watsonx-data-and-milvus/README.md

 Select Infrastructure Manager from the navigation menu on the left side.
 Click on "Add components" and select "MinIO" in the storage category.
 Fill the following fields, and then test the connection.

-- Display name, e.g. mymilvus
+- Display name, e.g. miniostorage
 - Bucket name, e.g. miniobucket
 - Endpoint, e.g.  http://minio-service.minio.svc.cluster.local:9000
 - Access key